 Concerns about Pom Dog Size

 People who buy a Pomeranian always have at least one good reason.
 One is to own a small (toy) dog.
-Many owners feel disappointed when they see their Pom gaining more weight than they expected.
+Many owners feel disappointed seeing their Pom gaining more weight than expected.

-You’ll easily be astounded as you watch your Pomeranian become much bigger than you anticipated.
+You’ll easily be astounded as your Pomeranian becomes much bigger than anticipated.
 However, after that early surprise eases, you’ll quickly learn why it can be beneficial to have a dog that’s bigger and sturdier than you had planned initially.

-They’re easier to look after, are less prone to accidents and injuries that might plague a smaller dog, and can handle some rough play without sulking or getting hurt.
+They’re easier to look after, less prone to accidents and injuries that might plague a smaller dog and can handle rough play without sulking or getting hurt.

 When they’re born, average Pomeranian puppies only weigh a few ounces.
-By the end of the second week, they double in size and keep growing quickly.
+By the end of the second week, they had doubled in size and kept growing quickly.

 If you have a Pom litter, it’s essential to mark each one to prevent confusion if they have a similar color and look.
-Each day you should weigh them on a kitchen scale to confirm your Pomeranian’s weight is actually increasing each day.
+It would be best to weigh them daily on a kitchen scale to confirm your Pomeranian’s weight is increasing.

-Most of the puppy’s growth occurs within his first nine months of life.
+Most of the puppy’s growth occurs within his first nine months.

 Generally, once a Pomeranian has his first birthday, that’s nearly the end of his growing phase.
-However, you may ask when do Pomeranians stop growing if he hasn’t stopped by that time.
+However, you may ask when Pomeranians stop growing if he hasn’t stopped by then.

 Breeding Pomeranian Size

-Decades ago, champion Pomeranian breeders would typically own two sets of Pomeranian females.
-One set’s main purpose was breeding and the other group was for shows.
+Decades ago, champion Pomeranian breeders typically owned two sets of Pomeranian females.
+One set’s main purpose was breeding, and the other group was for shows.
 The females that were amazing in shows generally were not useful for breeding.
-Sometimes they were too small for proper breeding, needing a C-section to give birth, and often lacked the ability to nurture their own pups.
+Sometimes, they were too small for proper breeding, needing a C-section to give birth, and could not often nurture their pups.

 Because of this, many owners used larger female Poms as broods and bred them to the males that were show-sized in stature.
 The final result would be a litter of large and small puppies.

-The bigger dogs looked homely while the smaller dogs in these litter were often top show quality.
+The bigger dogs looked homely, while the smaller dogs in these litters were often top show quality.
 The bigger male pups usually were quickly sold to a pet owner.
-The small, pretty females generally got sold as show dogs or the breeder may opt to show the female dogs himself.
+The small, pretty females get sold as show dogs, or the breeder may opt to show the female dogs himself.

-Breeders would often retain the bigger females and smaller males for their own future breeding program.
+Breeders often retain the bigger females and smaller males for their future breeding program.

-Some of the biggest winning Pomeranians have been bred from bigger than breed standard mothers.
-Breeders would rationalize the fact that the mothers, despite being oversized themselves, carried great bloodlines and could give birth to quality dogs if they were line-bred to an ideal show-size male Pomeranian.
+Some of the biggest winning Pomeranians have been bred from bigger-than-breed standard mothers.
+Breeders would rationalize that the mothers, despite being oversized, carried great bloodlines and could give birth to quality dogs if they were line-bred to an ideal show-size male Pomeranian.

 This breeding program needs both inbreeding and linebreeding to produce quality dogs.
 As the overall size of the progeny produced starts shrinking, you have to boost hybrid vigor by introducing fresh bloodlines to the breeding group.

 During this process, you’ll produce stronger, bigger puppies…of which some will mature larger than show size requirements.
-Despite the bigger than breed standard size, (and assuming they have correct champion bloodlines), the females produced can be the canine machinery that will create future champions.
+Despite the bigger dog-than-breed standard size used (assuming they have correct champion bloodlines), the females produced can be the canine machinery that will create future champions.

 Many Pomeranian Books Mention The Merits of Breeding With Larger Females